Inayat567/Inayat567/README.md

 For a full breakdown of my contributions, languages, and pinned projects:
 👉 **[Check Out My OctoProfile](https://octoprofile.vercel.app/user?id=inayat567)**

+Most of the repos are private, so these matrics are not valid, It is just based on public repos:
 More actions
 ## Github Stats
 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=Inayat567&show_icons=true&theme=radical)